HellLover/community-bot/README.md

 # community-bot
-A Discord community bot for Dolphin's Squad server written using TypeScript & discord.js@14
+A Discord bot template written in TypeScript & discord.js@13.3.1